 Deciding to take another slice of cinnamon-apple pie is a no-brainer, but figuring out how to dress stylishly 31 days in a row?
 A bit more challenging.
-So we scoured Pinterest to find the most fashionable fall ladies and now we’re sharing their best tips with you.
+So we scoured the streets to find the most fashionable fall ladies and now we’re sharing their best tips with you.

 Take Your White Pants Back Out of Storage

 Even after Labor Day, white pants look très chic.
 We love the idea of styling them with a Parisian striped turtleneck, suede tote and bright red cat-eye sunnies.